dczmer/davelab/_zsh_configuration/04_complete-setup.md

 find /opt/homerew -name zsh-autosuggestions.zsh
 ```

+{: .note }
+If you are on Mac, then you may need to "`brew install coreutils`" if you do not have the "`find`" command.

 On my Macbook, the `zshrc` changes look like this (double-check the path is correct on your system):

 ```zsh